tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 which will be persisted during the upcoming `Commit` call.

 In bad runs (e.g., under network instability), Consensus might take many rounds.
-In this case, several proposed blocks will be disclosed to the Application for a given height.
+In this case, potentially many proposed blocks will be disclosed to the Application for a given height.
 Indeed, by the nature of Consensus, the number of proposed blocks received by the Application for a particular height cannot be bound, so Application developers must act with care and use mechanisms to bound memory usage.
 As a general rule, the Application should be ready to discard candidate states